openstreetmap/iD/README.md

 Instance methods and variables _always_ need to be accessed with 'this.'.
 This is a fairly frequent gotcha if you're coming from another language.

-You'll find various notes and comments in the docs/ folder.
-Feel free to add to these.
+The [Dojo site](http://dojotoolkit.org/) has lots of documentation. iD currently uses Dojo 1.7.2 - this has a much better module architecture (AMD) than previously.

-More help: ping RichardF on IRC (irc.oftc.net, in #osm-dev or #osm), on the OSM mailing lists or at richard@systemeD.net.
+Come on in, the water's lovely.
+More help?
+Ping RichardF on IRC (irc.oftc.net, in #osm-dev or #osm), on the OSM mailing lists or at richard@systemeD.net.